 Understanding child emotional, behavioral and academic difficulties require comprehensive evaluation to identify the multitude of factors influencing and maintaining problems.
 Our staff, led by board-certified psychologists, vehemently oppose rushing to diagnoses, simple explanations for complex problems, and the widespread use of psychiatric drugs on children without valid understanding of problems.
 To achieve this our team of psychologists will take the time to evaluate your child’s needs, and if required, utilize the array of scientifically valid tests and measurements to provide a comprehensive conceptualization of your child’s current functioning across domains with emphasis on the following services:

-Our Child and Adolescent Center specializes in research supported cognitive behavioral therapy (CBT) to address the complex problems observed in children and adolescents.
+Our Adolescent Center specializes in research supported cognitive behavioral therapy (CBT) to address the complex problems observed in children and adolescents.
 We believe effective treatment for emotional and behavioral problems begins with a thorough explanation of why problems exist and subsequently provides an active and skill-based individual and family treatment to target presenting problems.
 An area of focus within our center is to provide behavioral parent training to equip parents with the knowledge and skills to address the multitude of problems consistent with specific developmental challenges.
 Our specialized treatment centers allow for the administration of cutting edge research-supported treatments to address the following disorders presenting in children and adolescents: